I Travel 2 Madagascar

 Andasibe-Antananarivo

-After breakfast, meet with your guide with for the visit of Andasibe-Mantadia National Park and trek along trails to see wild diademed sifakas, wooly sifakas, common brown lemur and the famous Indri Indri.
-Explore the trails for orchids and birdlife.
+After breakfast, you will meet with your guide for the visit to Andasibe-Mantadia National Park and trek along trails to see wild diademed sifakas, woolly sifakas, common brown lemur, and the famous Indri Indri.
+You'll explore the trails for orchids and birdlife.

-A visit of Vakona Lemur's park is organised and then head back to Antananarivo.
+A visit to Vakona Lemur's park is organised, and then, you'll head back to Antananarivo.

 Main Destination: